Noise is not always detrimental: the capacity of quantum batteries is enhanced in black holes: I. Introduction

 \section{I. Introduction}

 The pursuit of efficient energy storage devices has long been a central theme in both classical and quantum physics.
-Over the past decade, the concept of quantum batteries — quantum systems designed to store and release energy by exploiting the unique features of quantum mechanics — has emerged as a promising framework for next-generation energy technologies \cite{ref8,ref1,ref2,ref3,ref4,ref5,ref6,ref7}.
+Over the past decade, the concept of quantum batteries, namely quantum systems designed to store and release energy by exploiting the unique features of quantum mechanics, has emerged as a promising framework for next generation energy technologies \cite{ref8,ref1,ref2,ref3,ref4,ref5,ref6,ref7}.
 Unlike conventional batteries that rely on classical electrochemical processes, quantum batteries are capable of achieving superior performance through quantum correlations, coherence and collective phenomena \cite{ref9,ref10,ref11,ref12,ref13}.
-This concept has not only spurred in-depth theoretical investigations but also driven experimental explorations in quantum-scale energy storage.
+This concept has not only spurred deep theoretical investigations but also driven experimental explorations in quantum scale energy storage.
 Quantum batteries are characterized by their ability to transcend classical limitations, thereby enabling accelerated charging and discharging processes \cite{ref14,ref15,ref16,ref17,ref18,ref19,ref20,ref21,ref22,ref23,ref24,ref25}.
 These findings suggest that quantum batteries could be a central component of future quantum communication, computing and thermodynamic devices.

-The quantum battery capacity is tightly related to the physical ergotropy and energy-level ordering \cite{ref1,ref3,ref4,ref5}.
+The quantum battery capacity is tightly related to the physical ergotropy and energy level ordering \cite{ref1,ref3,ref4,ref5}.
 In Ref. \cite{refdc1}, the authors proposed a new definition for quantum battery capacity, offering a refined framework to quantify energy storage capabilities in quantum systems,